 You can even view your emails and messages while you’re on the move, not that I’d be worried about my inbox during a sweaty run.
 The Vivoactive comes equipped with inbuilt GPS so you can leave your phone at home.

 It has multiple activity functions for cycling, playing golf and swimming amongst a few.
-Garmin have recently upgraded the tracker to include an inbuilt optical heart rate sensor.
+Garmin has recently upgraded the tracker to include an inbuilt optical heart rate sensor.

 That concludes our list of the best activity trackers for running right now.
 I’d be gobsmacked if you can find an alternative tracker that beats those listed above.
 If you do find one, please could you include it in the comments section below?
 I’d be happy to hear what you think.